 Utilizing a sub-contractor (who must be clearly identified) is acceptable.

 The Foundation reserves the right to approve the sub-contractor before any notice of selection is completed.
-If during the Term of Contract or Option Term the sub-contractor changes the Foundation must be notified and again reserves the right to approve any new sub-contractor.
+If during the Term of Contract or Option Term the sub-contractor changes, the Foundation must be notified and again reserves the right to approve any new sub-contractor.

 Sub-contracting to any firm or individual whose current or past corporate or other interests may, in the Foundation’s opinion, give rise to a conflict of interest in connection with this project will not be permitted.